-If you are planning some more high-risk, extreme sports activities for your holiday in Spain, then you may need to take out an additional premium to cover for the higher risk.
+If you are planning some more high-risk, extreme sports activities for your holiday in Spain, then you may need to take out an additional sports package for the higher risk.
 Visit our extreme sports insurance page for more information.

 Driving in Spain

 As well as the usual documentation required for driving a vehicle in most foreign lands (being aged 18 years and older, having a full valid driving license, proof of insurance, proof of ID, proof of ownership) there are a few extra requirements for driving in Spain that you may not have been aware of: